 Behaviour and Sociality: Largely solitary, although several may live in close proximity and form loose aggregations when foraging, especially during the evening.
 Aggregations may also form during breeding, where males establish dominance and drive off subordinate males from females.
 Boxing (‘Mad March’) behaviour often seen during March/April and is practiced by both sexes, although usually females fending off overzealous males.
 Several scent (anal, groin, and mouth) glands presumably have communicative role.
 Typically silent, although screams when distressed (sounding like ‘wailing child’) and makes occasional whistling and grunting noises.

 Threats: Hunting (Game Bag) records suggest a significant decline in hare numbers in Britain post 1960s and this has largely been attributed to changes in farming practices.
 Hunting may also have been a factor and hare coursing appears to be increasing in popularity.
 Dead hares rarely found (other than road casualties); coccidiosis (caused by protozoan Eimeria) is often fatal to leverets in humid conditions.
 Apparently not susceptible to myxomatosis (occasional records, but very rare).
 Can be vulnerable to fox predation and some studies suggest that fox control boosts hare numbers.
-Other predators include bears, lynx, stoats, weasels, badgers and polecats.
+Other predators include bears, lynx, stoats, weasels, martens badgers, polecats and domestic cats.
 Some birds of prey (esp. buzzards and tawny owls) are known to take leverets, while others — goshawks, eagle owls and golden eagles — can take adults.

 Atlas of the Mammals of Great Britain & Northern Ireland - by Multiple Contributors